Neporu/Web-Starter/readme.md

 You can use this for your starter Web Project.

-this starter project has parcer and MVC Architecture most of it the unused JS is just an empy JS file & the rest of it is for you to working on your own project.
+this starter project has parcel and MVC Architecture, most of the unused JS is just an empy JS file & the rest of it is for you to working on your own project.
+Of course you can edit all of them to your liking, also the Navigation is sticky when it passes -90px the margin of the #hero section tag.

 Dont forgot to "npm i" to install the JS Library